-What is Blackhawk Network's History?
+What is Blackhawk Network's brief history?

 What is the Blackhawk Network Founding Story?